 Interpretation: The shot clock shall have no display visible.
-1 January 2021 version 2.0 OFFICIAL BASKETBALL RULES INTERPRETATIONS

 29/50-57 Example: With 23 seconds on the game clock, A1 gains a new control of the ball on the playing court.
 With 18 seconds on the game clock, B1 in his backcourt deliberately kicks the ball.